Sign up for this email series:

 “Every time he eats, no matter what he eats, he breaks out in hives,” one mom on MyEczemaTeam wrote.
 “Finally got an appointment with his allergist and they did blood work to see what was going on.”

 Among newer therapies for harder-to-treat eczema are anti-inflammatory medications called biologic medications.
-Dupixent (Dupilumab) is a biologic approved by the U.S. Food and Drug Administration (FDA) to treat atopic dermatitis for people ages 6 and up whose symptoms are not well controlled by topical treatments.
-Dupixent is injected subcutaneously with a prefilled syringe.
+Dupixent (dupilumab) is a biologic approved by the U.S. Food and Drug Administration (FDA) to treat atopic dermatitis for people ages 6 and up whose symptoms are not well controlled by topical treatments.
+Dupixent is injected subcutaneously twice a month with a prefilled syringe or pen cartridge.

 Some vaccines — including the measles, mumps, and rubella (MMR) vaccine and some flu vaccines — are produced using eggs.
 Eggs are a common allergen for children with eczema.